 331 at the Smuggler's Inn, murdering his wife with a hatchet!"
 In

-today's America, choosing to remain silent in the face of police officer's
+today's America, choosing to remain silent in the face of a police officer's

-questions makes one guilty enough to be arrested or even shot.
+questions can make one guilty enough to be arrested or even shot.
+See also,

-Bandwagon (also, Argument from Common Sense, Argumentum ad Populum):
+The Bandwagon Fallacy (also, Argument from Common Sense, Argumentum ad Populum):